A Facet Analysis of a Folksonomy

 According to the rule based on the Postulate of Isolate Facet used in this research, each tag was placed in one and only one facet, and each facet was placed in one and only one category.
 This led to difficulties when compound tags were encountered.
 Into which facet should the compound tag be placed?
 Compound tags were initially sorted out of the dataset.
 Upon completion of the facet analysis, if facets had already been identified for each aspect of the compound tags, then the compound tag was placed in the facet that was deemed to be the least concrete.
 For example, medieval Europe is a compound tag made up of medieval ages, which represents the facet “by Time” and Europe, which represents the facet “by Place”.
 After ascertaining that both of the facets had already been identified in the dataset, the tag was placed in the “by Time” facet.
 If a facet of a compound tag had not already been identified, the tag was placed in the new facet.

 Over 107,000 instances of 1,275 unique tags representing 76 history books make up the folksonomy analyzed in this research.
 Subjecting them to a facet analysis resulted in the discernment of two distinct implicit universes: the universe of books and the universe of subjects contained within the universe of books.
-Basic facets, conceptual categories and facets were identified in the tags representing each of the universes (see Table 1, Table 2, and Figure 2).
+Basic facets, conceptual categories and facets were identified in the tags representing each of the universes (see fig. 2, fig. 3, fig. 4).
 Basic facets were identified implicitly in the universe of books (books as physical objects and books as works ) and explicitly in the universe of subjects (subjects as disciplines).
 These represent here the top-level classes in each of the universes.

 The initial conceptual categories discerned in both the universes were based on those postulated by Ranganathan: Personality, Matter, Energy, Space and Time.
 All of these were identified in the universe of books, while only Personality, Energy, Space and Time were identified in the universe of subjects.
 An additional two conceptual categories were found that apply solely to the universe of books: Agent and External Reception.
 As will be shown, while it was fully possible to facet analyze the metadata representing the universe of books, results of the facet analysis of the metadata representing the universe of subjects remain incomplete.

-In Table 1 and Table 2, each universe is presented with the conceptual categories and facets identified in each.
+In Fig. 2 and Fig. 3, each universe is presented with the conceptual categories and facets identified in each.
 The total number of tags representing each category and facet are shown in parentheses next to the category or facet name as a percentage of the total number of tags in the dataset.
 For example, 75,858 of the 107,341 instances of tags in the dataset (70.67%) belong to facets in the Personality category in the universe of books; 75,713 (70.54%) of these belong to the facet “by Subject”, 130 (0.12%) to the facet “by Type” and 15 (0.01%) to the facet “by Title”.
 The basic facet in the universe of subjects was identified as being implicit, thus accounting for 0% of the dataset.

 The Universe of Books